vmware-archive/vmware-scap-edit/README.md

 # vmware-scap-edit

 ## Overview
-VMware SCAP Edit is an updated version of the Enhanced SCAP Content Editor tool by G2, Inc. The modified tool builds on similar capabilities but few subtle differences required to build OVAL content based on latest OVAL schema.
+VMware SCAP Edit is an updated version of the [Enhanced SCAP Content Editor tool by G2, Inc.](http://www.g2-inc.com/escape).
+The modified tool builds on similar capabilities but few subtle differences required to build OVAL content based on latest OVAL schema.

 ## Try it out